 |State||Employment||Annual Mean Wage|

-Financial Managers manage organizations’ overall financial health.
-That includes everything from planning investments to finding ways to cut costs.
-They may supervise employees who perform finance-related tasks.
-And, they may make financial recommendations to company leadership.
-The majority work in finance and insurance.
+What does a Financial Manager (FI) do?
+As an FI, you would manage your organization’s overall financial health.
+Cover everything from planning investments to finding ways you can cut costs.
+You may supervise employees who perform finance related tasks.
+And, you may make financial recommendations to company leadership.
+As an FI, you would most likely work in finance or insurance.

 Chief Technology Officer